akeneo/pim-helpcenter/content/md/assets/from-PAM-to-new-AM.md

 id: from-PAM-to-new-AM
 themes: manage-your-assets
 title: From PAM to new Asset Manager
-popular: false
+popular: true
 ee-only: true
-related: upload-assets, assets-transformation
+related: upload-assets, assets-transformation, how-to-migrate-from-pam
 ---

 # From non-structured assets to structured ones